 Under the amended agreement, Mr. Nelson is entitled to receive regular company benefits, including annual bonuses and salary increases, vacations, sick leave and PTO.
-Mr. Nelson is also entitled to receive a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 0.5% of the consideration received by the Company.
+As amended per a July 26, 2023 Director's resolution, Mr. Nelson is also entitled to receive a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 1% of the consideration received by the Company, which is triggered by the Merger closing.
 If he is terminated for cause, as defined in the agreement, or he leaves the employment of the Company on his own volition, Mr. Nelson shall receive salary and benefits that have accrued up to the date of termination.
 If he is terminated without cause or following a material change, as defined in the agreement, Mr. Nelson will receive salary through the date of termination plus a pro-rated portion of bonus that would be earned during the full year when the termination became effective (or a lump sum of 50% of the full target bonus), all stock options shall vest immediately and salary and healthcare benefits will continue for 18 months.
 Mr. Nelson also agreed to a 12 month non-compete / non-solicitation, and signed a separate Proprietary Information and Inventions Agreement with his employment agreement which assigns to the Company any intellectual property developed by him during his employment.